Edgio/hyperion/_specs/1.0/index.md

 # <a href="#document" id="document" class="headerlink"></a> Document Structure

-Hyperion is a subset of JSON-LD and Hydra and layers in a few, yet important components.
+Hyperion is a subset of JSON-LD and layers in a few, yet important components.
 The components are meant to keep your existing JSON documents close to its original design without making drastic changes.
 For newer JSON documents it provides a lightweight set of terms to allow for easier consumption by clients.

 ## <a href="#document" id="document" class="headerlink"></a> Document